merakleee/BUILD-IT-API-FETCHING/README.md

   staleTime: 0
 });
 ```

 ---

 ### Optimistic Updates

 Optimistic updates prioritize user experience by assuming success before the server responds.
 The UI updates immediately, while the real request happens in the background.
-To stay safe, the previous state is stored so the system can roll back if the mutation fails.
-This pattern trades short-lived uncertainty for responsiveness while still preserving correctness through reconciliation.
+To stay safe, the previous state should be stored to allow rollback on failure.

 ```mermaid
 flowchart TD